simp/pupmod-simp-rsyslog/README.md

 ### Setup Requirements

-It is *strongly* recommended that any log server be setup as highly available as possible.
+It is *strongly* recommended that the logging infrastructure be set up in a resilient manner.
 Failover in RSyslog is tricky and choosing the wrong kind of queueing with failover could mean losing logs.
+This module attempts to protect you from that but will allow you to change the queueing mechanism to meet your local requirements.

 ### Beginning with pupmod-simp-rsyslog